Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: Experiments

 \subsection{Human psychophysics experiment}

-We conducted in-lab psychophysics experiments with 15 participants, collecting a total of 4,050 trials.
+We conducted in-lab psychophysics experiments on the AudioCOCO test set with 14 participants, collecting a total of 2,100 trials.
 All the experiments are conducted with the subjects’ informed consent and according to protocols approved by the Institutional Review Board of our institution.
 Every experiment lasted approximately 40 minutes.
 The experimental setup is schematically illustrated in \textbf{Fig.~\ref{fig:2}(h)}.
 Each trial began with a fixation cross displayed for 500 milliseconds, followed by the presentation of an image and audio pair drawn from one of the six experimental conditions (see \textbf{Sec~\ref{subsec:condition}}).
 The 6-second audio clip paired with the image stimulus continuously loops until the trial concludes.
 Participants were instructed to use a computer mouse to click on the perceived location of the sound source within a time limit of 20 seconds, while wearing stereo headphones throughout the experiment.
 All trials were randomly sampled, and their presentation sequences were shuffled to minimize order effects.
 If participants failed to respond within the allotted 20 seconds, the trial automatically ended, and the next trial commenced.
-Instead of relying on the pre-rendered image-audio pairs, we conducted an audio calibration procedure at the start of the experiment to account for individual differences in height and auditory perception.
+Instead of relying on the pre-rendered image-audio pairs, we conducted an audio calibration procedure at the start of the experiment to account for individual differences in auditory perception.
 To achieve this, we implemented real-time stereo audio synthesis in Unity.
 Following calibration, an audio validation task was conducted to ensure successful calibration and adequate spatial hearing accuracy from the participants.
-For more details about audio calibration and validation, see \textbf{Supp Sec.~\ref{sec:sup_human} and \textbf{Supp Fig.\ref{fig:av}}}.
+See \textbf{Supp Sec.~\ref{sec:sup_human} and \textbf{Supp Fig.\ref{fig:av}}} for additional details on the human psychophysics experiments.